 For some, the convenience easily outweighs the extra cost.
 Your concierge will happily hail you a cab at your Hotel and you will have little trouble finding a return ride at any tourist destination.
 We have all seen the Films, just lift up your hand and yell “TAXI” and one appears!

 Well not quite but waiving down a Taxi is pretty easy, they are after all looking out for rides!
-At heavily visited areas such as outside museums etc expect there to be queues of taxis at the ranks.
+In heavily visited areas such as outside museums etc expect there to be queues of taxis at the ranks.

 The Big disadvantage with taxis, in fact, all road-based Transport is the traffic.
 It really can be appalling at times.
 Taxi fares (and Uber fares) are linked to time spent stuck in traffic as well as the distance of the journey.
 So by hitting a snarl-up, you are not only costing precious trip time but it’s costing money also!
 Fares can actually Double in the worst of the worst traffic.

 So you are sitting there, getting later and later, costing more and more, all the while the subway thunders past underneath your feet.
-We have heard stories of people missing planes stuck in taxis and have regularly walked right past lines of stationary taxi’s and even on quite long journeys, we beat the traffic in foot races!
+We have heard stories of people missing planes stuck in taxis and have regularly walked right past lines of stationary taxi and even on quite long journeys, we beat the traffic in foot races!

-Quite simply at rush hour just avoid taxis at all cost.
+Quite simply at rush hour just avoid taxis at all costs.
 It would be cheaper and just as quick to head into a bar, have a few drinks, and catch the cab later on…no really!

 Example Taxi Fares: